avumi/jobs/README.md

 ## Where you'll work

 It doesn't matter where you work, whether you're remote or in our offices.
-It's all about getting the job done, staying in touch and being part of an adventure.
+It's all about getting the job done, staying in touch and being part of an exciting project.

-To keep everyone safe, remote work is mandatory during COVID-19.
+To keep everyone safe, remote work will be the rule during COVID-19 with periodical face-to-face meetings.

 ## How to join us